caiobegotti/docker-registry-charm/README.markdown

 docker push <apache_ip_address>:443/busybox:latest
 ```

 Please note that you will need an actual signed certificate for this to work properly.
 The files inside the example/ directory are, well, an example of the settings only.
+The basic auth file in there is for an example user with an example password.
+The YAML file indicates how one would go around setting Amazon's S3 storage for the registry.